NolanScott11/toughest-sports-case-study/README.md

 ![Slope Chart](images/Tableau%20smallest%20diff.png)

 **Key Insight:**
 Some sports are highly specialized toward one dominant skill type, while others are more balanced across all dimensions.
+The greatest difference, auto racing, shows that it has a huge outlier in the mental category compared to the others.

 ---